dcSpark/shinkai-code-generator/results/download-summary/llama3:8b-instruct-q4_1/prompt-code.md

 * This will be shared as a library, when used it run(...) function will be called.
 * The function signature MUST be: `export async function run(config: CONFIG, inputs: INPUTS): Promise<OUTPUT>`
 * If you need to import other libraries, do it in the Deno NPM format and with version, for example to import axios use 'import axios from 'npm:axios@1.6.2' with the 'npm:' prefix, and the exact version.
+* If permanent memory is required, write to disk, store, sql always prioritize using shinkaiSqliteQueryExecutor.

 # RULE IV:
 * Do not output, notes, ideas, explanations or examples.